Make space people, we’re here to declutter.

 5) Your photos don’t all have to be perfect.

 There are times when you need the resolution on your photos to be super high.
-Selfies, group photos, that gallery-worthy scenic shot.
+Selfies, group photos, that insta-worthy scenic shot.
+You know what doesn't?
+That random photo of a hotdog or the back of your hair to check it’s straight – you know the ones we're talking about.

 HDR photos take up a lot of your iPhone storage.
 Standard Definition is sufficient enough for some snaps – we promise you.

 It won’t look like you’ve taken it on a potato or an old Nokia, it will look just fine.
-Switch to SD for those photos that don’t really mean a lot and it’ll make a whole lot of difference.
+Switching to SD for those photos that don’t really mean a lot can make a whole lot of difference.

 1) Go to Settings.